-- Charroux If there is a Rolls Royce of mustards, Charroux may be it.
-Ground in a century-old mill, they then add a”verjus” of wine, vinegar, spices and salt.
+- Moutarde de Charroux If there is a Rolls Royce of mustards, Charroux is it.
+Ground in a century-old mill, they then add a “verjus” of wine, vinegar, spices and salt.
 Last, St. Pourçain’s white wine (AOC), is added.
 If you’re in Europe, lucky EU!
 You can get it.
 For the rest of us, it is not readily exported, save at a few smart Francophile shops that know it is like mustard gold bullion.
-It will be pricey and unfortunately not a regular staple of your pantry, but, at least once, you should get a small bottle and work with it.
+It will be pricey, and unfortunately not a regular staple of your pantry.
+At least once, though, you should get a small bottle, and work with it.
 Join the ranks of the Michelin chefs who use it.
 It is amazing!

-- Edmond Fallot is amazing mustard, real Dijon with its Burgundy official seal, cute pail to ship the glass jar in, and all.
+- Edmond Fallot is amazing mustard, real Dijon, with its Burgundy official seal, cute pail to ship the glass jar in, and all.
 Much more available in the US, its price is comparable to a top quality EVOO or top-of-the-line Parmigiano-Reggiano.
 If you really want to know what “Dijon” is supposed to taste like, this mustard belongs in your pantry.

-- Stone ground (see below) is normally the A list in Cognac mustards, but I would be remiss in not taking up for Olivier Napa Valley’s Cognac Mustard, which is so good it should be from France, but since it’s from Napa it’s French-Once-Removed.
+- I would be remiss in not taking up for Olivier Napa Valley’s Cognac Mustard, which is so good it should be from France, but since it’s from Napa, it’s French-Once-Removed.
 Vive California!

 Spicy Brown/Deli Mustards

-- So I may be reliving my childhood summers at Dodger Stadium, but mass-produced Gulden’s is one of the best spicy browns around.
+- So I may be reliving my childhood summers at Dodger Stadium, but mass-produced Gulden’s is still one of the best spicy browns around.
 The largest brand in the category has not wavered in its quality, and it’s a great price usually.
-If I’m going sinfully American and doing the dog or I’m making my own beer brats, this is still one of my go-to mustards.
+If I’m going sinfully American, and doing the dog or I’m making my own beer brats, this is still one of my go-to mustards.

-- There are a ton of good beer mustards out there, Kosciusko Beer Mustard from Plochman’s is a great balance and wonderful on all things beef.
+- There are a ton of good beer mustards out there, Kosciusko Beer Mustard from Plochman’s, is a great balance and wonderful on brats, burgers, barbecue, and more.

 - NOLA essential: Zatarain’s Spicy Creole Mustard.
 It lets the good times roll in your potato salad, puts the devil into deviled eggs, and has a unique flavor that you don’t find in the other mustards.
 It’s a grainy mustard, without being gritty.
 It was one of the first things Emile Zatarain ever concocted to spice up New Orleans!
 A staple of New Orleans’ finest kitchens.

 Stone Ground Mustards

-- Cognac mustards are a thing, the platinum standard in mustard for specific dishes.
-Moutarde Royale, by Moutarde de Meaux (Pommery) with Cognac is the most recognized, and for a reason.
+- Cognac mustards are the platinum standard in mustards.
+Moutarde Royale, by Pommery is the most recognized, and for a reason.
 It’s really good if you pop it in a little cream for a quick sauce that sends beef into OMG smiles at your table.
 It’s also a stone-cold, stone ground killer on a charcuterie board, on a rare roast beef, or the accent topper to a maple-glazed Duroc pork chop.

 - Of the stone-ground wine mustards, the legit Dijon, Moutarde de Meaux (aka “Pommery“) is the best of the best.
 Monumental flavor, and a perfect coarse grind of the seeds, along with great french wine vinegar and spices.